2021–present Madagascar famine: Reactions and responses

 Various agencies and governments have pledged help to Madagascar to combat the edging famine and food crisis.
 The Malagasy government pledged aid with the support of the United Nations and WFP, with the aim of helping 1.14 million Malagasy people on the edge of starvation.
 Leaders of the G20 group also discussed the situation and pledged to do more to help the world's hungry and to combat climate change with Italian Foreign Minister Luigi Di Maio giving a conference on the issue.
 The G20 also announced the "Matera Declaration" a call to do more on food insecurity.
 The United States government pledged an additional $40 million in aid in June to combat hunger in southern Madagascar during an announcement made by US ambassador to Madagascar Michael Pelletier along with Malagasy President Andry Rajoelina.
 The ambassador also urged the government to help its people.
 The government of South Korea pledged $200,000 in humanitarian aid to Madagascar.

-United Nations and University of Liège environmental researcher and academic François Gemenne said that the edging famine in Madagascar was not completely caused by climate change, pointing the example that the impact of such issue would not cause a famine in France.
-He instead pointed to political motives as well, such as the political instability in Madagascar for years.
+François Gemenne, an environmental researcher and academic affiliated with the United Nations and the University of Liège, stated that the worsening famine in Madagascar was not entirely caused by climate change.
+He cited the example that similar environmental impacts would not lead to famine in a country like France, highlighting the role of deeper systemic factors.
+Instead, he pointed to political motives, including years of political instability in Madagascar, as significant contributors to the crisis.

 The government also issued a decree granting 15,000 households with butane gas and a free stove kit to replace other resources.
 The butane gas, earlier considered a luxury, will be available as an alternative for energy substitution compared to charcoal.

 Mark Jacobs, of the UK-based organization SEED Madagascar, also blamed climate change and the COVID-19 pandemic for the famine and warned of rising prices in food in the areas where the organization works in the country.
 Jacobs also called people, especially business people in Hertfordshire, where the organization is based, to donate and help increase the budget of £100,000.